 In addition to the main 162,000-square-foot campus in Lafayette, the church has a second campus in Golden, and also holds a Sunday service at downtown Denver’s historic Paramount Theatre.
 In the newly expanded wireless system at the 4,000-seat auditorium in Lafayette, says Boynton, “We have two new six-channel Venue 2 frames fitted with 12 channels of VRT2 IQ dynamic tracking filter modules.
 We also have an original Venue, because we bought our first system over a year ago, so we now have three Venue receivers.
 We also now have six handhelds—one HHa, the new model, and five HHs—and we have six LT belt packs.”

 Boynton did his due diligence before choosing Lectrosonics.
 There were good alternatives available from other manufacturers, at almost the same cost, he says.
 “We had to prioritize what factors were most important for our needs and workflow.
 We just want really rock-solid wireless with the highest sound quality.
-There are other fantastic feature sets that some other systems provide, (including real time frequency agility, digital outputs, charging stations, etc. ---may or may not want this part of the sentence).
+There are other fantastic feature sets that some other systems provide, (including real time frequency agility, digital outputs, charging stations, etc.).
 But at the end of the day, sound quality and durability is unparalleled with Lectrosonics, and these were the two “need to haves” with our system.”

 Our Lectrosonics HH transmitters are often paired with DPA Microphones capsules.
 “The HH handhelds all have the d:facto™ Vocal Microphone capsule—it sounds so good.
 The clarity, lack of proximity effect, and smooth off axis frequency response that these capsules provide are exceptional, and the transparency that the HH transmitter maintains in the signal integrity is first class.
 Our LT belt packs have a combination of DPA d:vote™ 4099 Instrument Microphones and the d:fine™ 66 Headset Microphones, or instrument cables, active or passive cables, right-angled or straight cables—a combination of everything,” he says.
 Versatility is key.
 One feature of the LT beltpack that Boynton emphasizes is the ability to switch the pack between instrument or microphone mode.
 In instrument mode, the transmitter presents a 1 megaohm impedance to an instrument input with a piezo type pickup.
 This improves the sound quality significantly and gives the same effect as plugging straight into a high quality DI.